Translated's Research Center

 Source: OEC

-Specialisation is measured using Revealed Comparative Advantage, an index that takes the ratio between Malaysia observed and expected exports in each product
+Specialization is measured using Revealed Comparative Advantage (RCA), an index that takes the ratio between Malaysia observed and expected exports in each product.

 Source: OEC